 Prerequisite: Engineering 12

 The purpose of this course is to provide essential tools for the prediction of behavior and motion of engineering systems under the action of forces.
 Successful prediction of the behavior of a system requires a careful formulation of the problems through both physical and mathematical reasoning.
-The objective of this course is to aid the students in developing a dual thought process of both physical and mathematical understanding of problems involving motion of the bodies under influence of forces.
+The objective of this course is to aid the students in developing a dual thought process of both physical and mathematical understanding of problems involving the motion of the bodies under the influence of forces.

 Student Learning Outcomes for Engineering 16: